On This Page

 The architecture model that is chosen, whether cloud-native or hybrid, has a significant impact on cost control.
 This is critical because it gives the flexibility to avoid vendor lock and enables elastic scaling.
 Hybrid architectures also protect sensitive data by keeping it on-premises while utilizing the cloud for intensive training and inference workloads.
 Costs from the cloud can also be reduced by optimizing the number of API calls, using a caching mechanism for previously used queries, and processing queries in batches rather than one by one.

-LLMOps tools assist companies in orchestrating, supervising, and fine-tuning large language models across environments.
+Companies use LLMOps tools to orchestrate, supervise, and fine-tune large language models across environments.
 When extended with LLMOps tools for RAG, organizations can achieve additional cost savings by guaranteeing that models obtain accurate, contextually appropriate information without frequent retraining, thereby reducing compute and API costs.
 This combination enables the stack to scale in a cost-effective manner to sustain ROI.

 Toyota's GenAI-Driven Manufacturing Transformation